phpcfdi/sat-catalogos-populate/docker/README.md

 ## Run a command

-The project is installed on `/opt/sat-catalogos-populate/`.
+The project installed on `/opt/sat-catalogos-populate/`.

 You can run any file from `/opt/sat-catalogos-populate/bin/` as they are marked as executables.